ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Value Type: Byte string
 * Reference: \[\[This specification\]\]

+## Interface Description (if=) Link Target Attribute Values {#if-ace-group}

+This specification registers the following entry to the "Interface Description (if=) Link Target Attribute Values registry" registry within the "CoRE Parameters" registry group:

+* Attribute Value: ace.group

+* Description: The 'ace group' interface is used to provision keying material and related information and policies to members of a group using the Ace framework.

+* Reference: \[This Document\]

+## CBOR Tags {#iana-cbor-tags}

+This specification registers the following entry to the "CBOR Tags" registry:

+* Tag : TBD_TAG

+* Data Item: byte string

+* Semantics: Extended ACE scope format, including the identifier of the used scope semantics.

+* Reference: \[This Document\]

 ## ACE Groupcomm Parameters {#iana-reg}

 This specification establishes the "ACE Groupcomm Parameters" IANA registry.
 The